 Sweet Spot is a stage performance for six performers.

-Taking the Norwegian term leikarring (play ring/folk circle dance) as a point of departure, Sweet Spot forms a contorted chain dance spiraling into a whirlwind, connecting to the ancient tradition of the perpetual ring dance.
-Channeling the vagabond, the red shoes that never stop dancing, the legends of dancers possessed by demonic tunes and the fiddler that cannot stop playing - Sweet Spot incarnates a dance macabre, engulfing everything into its current.
+Sweet Spot unfolds as a state of constant transformation, a collective body emerging, syncopating, leaking and dissolving.
+Taking the Norwegian term leikarring (play ring/folk circle dance) as a point of departure, a contorted chain dance spirals into a never ending whirlwind.
+Channeling the vagabond, the red shoes that never stop dancing and the legends of the fiddler that cannot stop playing, softly unhinged bodies slip between abandon and care, between eruption and suspension.

 Sweet Spot is the last part of a trilogy of works which includes the solo piece Batty Bwoy (2022) playing with the fictions surrounding the queer body and the group work Undersang (2024) that takes shape as a collective ritual in the forest.
 Together, these works plunge into how the body can be a site of ambivalence.
 Where identity and power are constantly negotiated and mutating, unraveling a porous and unstable surface opening up for rituals, new ways of togetherness and uncanny play.